ytnobody/Nephia-Plugin-Auth-Twitter/README.md

 # DESCRIPTION

-Nephia::Plugin::Auth::Twitter is a plugin for Nephia that provides twitter authentication feature.
+PrimalNephia::Plugin::Auth::Twitter is a plugin for PrimalNephia that provides twitter authentication feature.

 # CONFIG ATTRIBUTES